Federal Reserve announces fourth straight interest rate hike to combat inflation

 The Federal Reserve announced its fourth consecutive interest rate increase on Wednesday as it seeks to combat inflation in the US economy.

-The central bank said in a statement that while job gains, Russia’s assault on Ukraine and related economic activity have increased inflationary pressures across the globe.
+The central bank said in a statement that job gains, Russia’s assault on Ukraine and related economic activity have increased inflationary pressures across the globe.

-“The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run,” it said in a statement.
+“The Committee seeks to achieve maximum employment and inflation at the rate of 2 per cent over the longer run,” it said in a statement.

-As a result, the Federal Reserve said in a statement that it would raise the interest rate by three and three-fourths of a point to four per cent, also known as 75 basis points.
+As a result, the Federal Reserve said in a statement that it would raise the interest rate to 3.75 to 4 per cent, also known as 75 basis points.

-“The Committee anticipates that ongoing increases in the target range will be appropriate in order to attain a stance of monetary policy that is sufficiently restrictive to return inflation to 2 percent over time,” it said.
+“The Committee anticipates that ongoing increases in the target range will be appropriate in order to attain a stance of monetary policy that is sufficiently restrictive to return inflation to 2 per cent over time,” it said.
 “In determining the pace of future increases in the target range, the Committee will take into account the cumulative tightening of monetary policy, the lags with which monetary policy affects economic activity and inflation, and economic and financial developments.”

+Chairman Jerome Powell said in a press conference that eventually, it will become approproate to slow the rate of interest increases, which could affect the labour market once inflation is under control.

+“There is significant uncertainty around that level of interest rates,” he said.
+“Even so, we still have some ways to go and incoming data since our last meeting suggests that the ultimate level of interest rates will be higher than previously expected.”

 Register for free to continue reading